Professional Master's Program

 Welcome to the brand new Atmospheric and Oceanic Sciences Master of Science Professional Program!

 We are excited to offer this new 1-year, 30 credit M.S. program starting with our first class in Fall 2020.
-Admissions will open up in late Fall 2019, with reviews for admission beginning early March 2020.
-Read on to learn more!
+Admissions are currently rolling for Fall 2020.
+Read on to learn more and apply now!

 Our degree prepares you for exciting careers in atmospheric and oceanic sciences, with specialized pathways in 1) meteorological forecasting and modeling, 2) climate science, risk management, and communication, 3) air quality science and regulation, and 4) satellite meteorology.